Roving tabindex 0.3.0

 </roving-tabindex>

-appropriate.
-For example, the previous demo implements keyboard navigation described in the
+as appropriate.
+For example, the previous demo implements keyboard navigation described in

 <roving-tabindex>